Social Justice Collaborative

 Strategies for Dialogue and Action

-SJC aims to acknowledge, respond to, and raise diversity-related issues as they pertain to therapeutic settings, and provide an interactive, stimulating forum for students, trainees, and interns to share their experiences, questions, critiques, curiosities, challenges, and stories of success.
+SJC aims to acknowledge, respond to, and raise diversity-related issues as they pertain to therapeutic settings.
+SJC also provides an interactive, stimulating forum for students, trainees, and interns to share their experiences, questions, critiques, curiosities, challenges, and stories of success.
 To create this community of rigorous discourse and wellness that supplements academic and clinical pursuits, SJC organizes the following forums:

 - Monthly student leadership meetings